ecell/ecell4_base/README.rst

   $ sudo pip install cython

-  for cython without for local:
+  for cython on local:

   $ pip install cython --user

   and add the install directory to your $PYTHONPATH

-  for csh and tcsh (assuming Python is version 2.7):
+  for csh and tcsh (enter your Python version in place of 2.7):

   $ setenv PYTHONPATH $PYTHONPATH:/usr/local/lib/python2.7/site-packages

   for other shells:

   $ export PYTHONPATH=$PYTHONPATH:/usr/local/lib/python2.7/site-packages

+  It will be useful to have these in your configuration files (e.g. .bashrc, .tcshrc, .zshrc).